Optimal existence of weak solutions for the generalised Navier-Stokes-Voigt equations: Main results

 \begin{definition} {Assume that conditions \eqref{hyp:def:ws} are satisfied.} We say that $\vv$ is a weak solution to the problem \eqref{1.1}, if: \begin{enumerate} \item $\vv\in\L^\infty(0,T;\bfV)\cap\L^p(0,T;\bfV_p)$; \item ${\partial_t\vv}\in\L^2(0,T;\bfV)$; \item {$\vv(0)=\vv_0$;} \item The following identity,

 holds for all $\bfi\in \bfC^\infty_{\div}(Q_T)$ with $\supp (\bfi) \Subset \Omega\times [0,T)$. \end{enumerate} \end{definition}

-{ As usual, condition $\vv(0) = \vv_0$ is interpreted in the sense of weak continuity in time, that is
+As usual, condition $\vv(0) = \vv_0$ is interpreted in the sense of weak continuity in time, that is

-The main result of this work concerns the existence of a weak solution to problem~\eqref{1.1}. {To prove this result, we strengthen the conditions in~\eqref{hyp:def:ws} on the forcing term, initial velocity, and range of the power-law exponent.
-In addition to the condition~\eqref{3.7} imposed below, which strengthens the admissible range of the power-law exponent, we assume} }
+The main result of this work concerns the existence of a weak solution to problem~\eqref{1.1}.
+For clarity of presentation, the existence result is divided into two theorems.
+The first corresponds to the case where the theory of monotone operators is sufficient, while the second addresses the case in which additional analytical tools are required.